upodesta/page/_posts/2020-01-28-current-investment-environment-in-bangladesh.markdown

 involvement of women in the workforce.
 In
 2005, 26.8% of the total population lived in urban areas, which have increased to 34.3% in 2015.
-By 2025, 42% of the population is predicted to be living in urban areas.¹³
+By 2025, 42% of the population is predicted to be living in urban areas.
 Urbanization level is expected to grow further in the next ten years with the growing Middle and Affluent Class (MAC) population.
 There are